 About Me

 Hi!
 My name is Joshua Peeples (feel free to call me Josh).
-I am from Alabaster, Alabama and I received my B.S. in Electrical Engineering with a minor in Mathematics from the University of Alabama at Birmingham (UAB).
+I received my B.S. in Electrical Engineering with a minor in Mathematics from the University of Alabama at Birmingham (UAB).
 After my graduation from UAB, I decided to pursue a Ph.D. in Machine Learning at the

 University of Florida (UF) in the Department of Electrical and Computer Engineering (ECE).
-I am currently working with
+I worked with

 Dr. Alina Zare in the